 How does Lepide help?

-In 2025, AI fundamentally reshaped threat detection and identity security by enabling real-time anomaly detection and risk-based analysis.
+AI has fundamentally reshaped threat detection and identity security by enabling real-time anomaly detection and risk-based analysis.
 Rather than relying on static rules, modern platforms use machine learning to understand normal user and system behaviour, flagging deviations such as unusual login activity or abnormal file access patterns that often indicate ransomware or insider threats.

 Lepide’s Data Security Platform applies this approach across identity and data environments, correlating behavioural signals with access, permissions, and activity to surface risk early.
 The platform helps security teams identify and reduce excessive permissions, support zero-trust initiatives, and prioritise incidents based on contextual risk.
 Combined with built-in Active Directory auditing, sensitive data awareness, and compliance-ready reporting for frameworks such as GDPR, HIPAA, and SOX, Lepide enables faster detection, more informed response, and simpler audit preparation across hybrid environments—while integrating seamlessly with SIEM tools for broader visibility.